Be a Su-Poo-Hero!

 Becoming a stool donor with BiomeBank is very special.
 Your donation is used to create microbiome-based therapies that can save lives.

-- Make donor derived microbiome-based therapies to treat people with recurrent C.difficile infection and chronic diseases such as ulcerative colitis
+- Make donor derived microbiome-based therapies to treat people with recurrent C.difficile infection

 - Learn how and why different microbial species influence our health